RTEMS/rtems-docs/c-user/config/device-driver.rst

 device file.
 This device is used to initialize the standard input, output, and error file descriptors.

-This device driver reads via :c:func:`getchark`.
+This device driver reads via :ref:`InterfaceGetchark`.

-This device driver writes via :c:func:`rtems_putc`.
+This device driver writes via :ref:`InterfaceRtemsPutc`.

 The Termios framework is not used.
 There is no support to change device settings, e.g. baud, stop bits, parity, etc.